(This sounds like something from a sci-fi novel; but, I promise it is not as complicated as it sounds!)

 I recently attended our district's technology conference and was introduced to the app Aurasma.
 With this app, you can bring any image to life.
 Take a look at this video:

-post last September about displaying student work in the hallway?
+Applications In the Music RoomDo you remember my post last September about displaying student work in the hallway?
 I took pictures of students actively engaged in music making and dancing and accompanied them with the state and national core content standards.
 Now, these pictures can come to life!
 Through the Aurasma app, anyone can walk down the hallway and view videos of my students making music together.

 Take a look at this video: